 In addition to reviewing expenses and revenues for water and sewer services, we have analyzed the cost and current fee levels for other WSSC Water services.
-Based upon these analyses, and to better align fees with program costs, adjustments to current fees are recommended (Section 2).
+Based upon these analyses, some new fees and adjustments to current fees have been approved.
+A listing of all fees and changes are included in Section 2.